 There’s plenty of places to go beach camping in the U.S. that allows you watch incredible sunsets right from your RV or tent!
-Whether by tent, caravan or RV, camping on the water makes for an ultimate coastal getaway or favorite vacation spot to relax!
+Whether by car, tent, caravan or RV, camping on the water makes for the ultimate coastal getaway to relax, watch the sunrise or sunset and surely, catch a wave!

 There’s nothing like watching the sunset right on the beach, right?
 How about waking up to the sound of the waves lapping the shore with the sun greeting you like an old friend?
 Doesn’t that sound like paradise?
 Well, let’s find out where in the United States where you can pitch your tent or park your RV waterside!